 I loved this activity with my daughter a few years ago when she was 10.
 This involved wax paper, wax leaves, and some light ironing with adult supervision.
 It turned into a pretty cute, eye-catching suncatcher for our patio door.

-This was a delicious recipe submitted by Andrea.
+This was a delicious recipe submitted by Andrea (from African American Homeschool Moms).
 So good, so delicious.
 If you love apples…again, here is another apple recipe in cake form you’re bound to get hooked on.

 Leaves are a lot of fun for littles, and during the fall I always enjoyed integrating leaves into our unit studies somehow.
-Video’s included on this one!
+Videos are included on this one!

 When thinking of homeschool fall activities for my girls, I try to tie in scripture and values where I can and pick up items on the cheap for art and crafts.
 (I believe I got most of these items from the dollar section at Target.)
 Here was an inexpensive craft project I did with my daughter a few years ago.